To screen for and detect moderate to severe vitamin B deficiencies

 Tests: Vitamin B12 and Folate

-In the News: FDA Warns that Biotin May Affect Some Lab Test Results (2018)
+In the News: New Guideline Addresses Biotin Interference in Some Lab Tests (2020), FDA Warns that Biotin May Affect Some Lab Test Results (2018)

 Feature Articles: Biotin Can Affect Some Lab Test Results - What Can You Do?